 The Aspiration was a mighty Neptune’s Pride AAR/game diary, also included in the Critical Distance Best of 2011.
 The game, originally played in the summer of 2010, was a motherfrakking nightmare but made one insane story.
 I’d love to re-write the first part of The Aspiration because it’s a little slow but, get through it, and you’re in for a nail-biting rollercoaster.

-Inside you'll find emotional honesty, space opera role play and 4X strategy: this is probably the best Neptune's Diary you'll ever read.
+Inside you’ll find emotional honesty, space opera role play and 4X strategy: this is probably the best Neptune’s Pride Diary you’ll ever read.

 1: Sartre Was Right “…everyone was nervous and paranoid.”

 2: Laura Michet Hates Me “…there was a moment of Keanu Reeves Whoa.”

 3: The Elephant In The Doom “…using a bow and arrow against gods.”

 4: Your Counterfeit Love “I wanted my life back.”

 5: We’ll Be In Touch “…staring at this impossible puzzle, my Kobayashi Maru.”

 6: Rise Up Singing And Take To The Sky “…a growing sense that my time was up.”